JustAppSec

 What to do now

-• Until upgraded, review and restrict who can create/edit Synthetic Monitor code and who can trigger probe executions.
+• Until patched, restrict who can create/edit synthetic monitor code and trigger probe executions.

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.